IrvanBola/IrvanBola/README.md

 <br>

-- Currently studying the 9th quarter of software development
+- Software Engineer with expertise in modern web development technologies
-- Learning Web Development by Self
+- Specialized in React, JavaScript, and responsive frontend solutions
-- I’m currently open for an Intern or a new job opportunity
+- Available for development projects and technical consulting

 <br><br>